DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/35 Enable Pagination.md

 2. Use the DataSource's [pageSize](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pageSize) property to specify the number of visible items on one page.
 If you group data (see the topic before), the page size specifies the number of groups.

-If the number of items does not fit in the Lookup size, the scrolling bar appears.
-You can load items by parts on the "Next" button click.

 To do this, set the Lookup's [pageLoadMode](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#pageLoadMode) property to "nextButton".
 Additionally, specify the [nextButtonText](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#nextButtonText) property to rename the "Next" button.